Award Guidelines

 Funding from ResearchNB cannot be used to pay for overhead or indirect expenses at the research institution.

 ResearchNB funding can be used to pay for travel expenses only where these are critical to complete the proposed project, unless otherwise indicated in the program description.
-The cost of travel to scientific events related to the project such as attendance at workshops, industry engagement sessions and other events with active involvement of a variety of stakeholders can be included.
-Travel directly related to the research is considered an eligible expense, e.g., for data collection, sampling, field work, and collaborator meetings.
+The cost of travel to scientific events related to the project such as attendance at workshops, industry engagement sessions, and other events with active involvement of a variety of stakeholders can be included.
+Travel directly related to the research is considered an eligible expense (e.g., for data collection, sampling, field work, and partner meetings).

 Consulting Fees